Dinonugget10203/Balatro-Update-Script/README.md

 - requests
 - tqdm
 - colorama

----
-Run this command in the terminal to run them:
+Run this command in the terminal to download them:
 - pip install requests tqdm colorama
 ---